-Impact of an Educational Program on Fall Prevention Strategies on Nurses’ Readiness, Knowledge and Attitudes
+An Educational Intervention About the Use of the AHRQ Toolkit for Fall Prevention to Improve Knowledge, Confidence, and Motivation Levels for Registered Nurses in Long-Term Care

 Chapter I: Introduction

 Introduction

 The Agency for Healthcare Research and Quality (AHRQ) suggests that between 700,000 and 1 million patients suffer from nursing home or hospital falls annually, of which 250,000 sustain an injury, and between 8,000 and 11,000 die from such falls.
 Falls and injuries in Long-term Care facilities (LTCFs) are preventable if patient care is focused on utilizing appropriate fall and injury risk reviews for each shift (Orts-Cortés et al., 2024).
 The Agency for Healthcare Research and Quality (AHRQ) has created a fall prevention toolkit via webinar and PowerPoint that is the model for system performance for implementing a systematic quality improvement that will guide all nurses with the assessments and scales taught via modules on the webinar (AHRQ's Quality & Patient Safety Programs by Setting: Long-term Care Facility, 2021).
 For this reason, AHRQ's Fall Prevention Toolkit is an excellent resource for nurses because it contains straightforward measures that can assist in preventing falls in Long-term Care facilities over time (See Appendix A).